Francis Drake's expedition of 1572–1573: Departure

-1572

-Nombre de Dios
+Nombre de Dios, 1572

 At Port Pheasant, Drake and Raunse's men built a log fort, so as to allow the carpenters time to assemble Drake's pinnaces.

-On 20 July, the pinnaces having been assembled, the Drake–Raunce fleet sail for Isla de Pinos (not Cuban isle), where they surprise two Spanish frigates out of Nombre de Dios.
+On 20 July, the pinnaces having been assembled, the Drake–Raunce fleet sail for Isla de Pinos (not the Cuban isle), where they surprised two Spanish frigates out of Nombre de Dios.
 The frigates' (enslaved) sailors furnish the party with fresh intelligence regarding the said port, whereupon Drake (with 53 of his men aboard Drake's three pinnaces) and Raunce (with 20 of his men aboard a Spanish prize shallop) set sail for Nombre de Dios, making landfall in the evening of 29 July.